adrmille/SmoketestPlatform/README.md

 * Start an in memory database and load test datas
 * Run smoketests

+Constraints:
-Time constraint: should not take more than 24h to implement.
+* Should not take more than 24h to implement.
+* Minimalistic code & easy to read and extends